dragosgn/dragosgn/blog/on-teaching-part-I.md

 title: On teaching software - Part I
 description: Learning software is hard and to teach is to listen.
 ---
 Last September, I joined the ESMT Coding Bootcamp as a Teaching Assistant.
 My role consists of supporting students on their full-stack learning journey.
 I do this after the instructor introduces the material for the session, either during class or through one to one personalized sessions.
 I took the job without thinking twice.
-Certainly, an opportunity to develop, learn, and inspire the next generation of developers, a no-brainer.
+Finally, an opportunity to develop, learn, and inspire the next generation of developers, a no-brainer.

 Our students are a very diverse group.
 We have 10+ nationalities, different ages, genders, and goals.
 But they all share a common trait; they are determined, ambitious, and eager to build a career in tech.
 It was their motivation that kept me on track many times.